Please ensure Javascript is enabled for purposes of website accessibility Admission FAQs | University of West Florida

 Almost all successful applicants have achieved a minimum cumulative grade point average (GPA) of 3.0 on a 4-point scale, or at least a 3.0 GPA over the last 60 hours of coursework in the baccalaureate degree.
 The admissions committee reviews applicant materials and experiences holistically, and does not use a specific GPA score to disqualify applicants.

-If the international applicant's native language is not English or the applicant is from a country in which the primary language is not English or the applicant does not hold a bachelor's degree from a regionally accredited U.S. institution, he or she must take one of the following tests before consideration of admission.
+If the international applicant's native language is not English or the applicant is from a country in which the primary language is not English or the applicant does not hold a bachelor's degree from an accredited U.S. institution, he or she must take one of the following tests before consideration of admission.

 1. Test of English as a Foreign Language (TOEFL)